ghostx31/starship-prompt-config/README.md

 # starship-prompt-config
-This is the starship I use.
+This is the starship config I use for the starship prompt.